 It is worth to mention that there is a technique to obtain a touch sensor with a single layer ITO glass (SITO).
 It is done by etching the sensor pattern on one side and later bonding particular X or Y electrodes, as shown on drawing below.

 The sensor ends with the electrodes – for collecting and managing the data from the electrodes the controller is needed.

-Next, the size should be considered, as well as efficiency and safety of the control board.
-For that instance, the electromagnetic compatibility (thus also electrostatic discharge and radiated susceptibility) should be analyzed.
+Next, consider the size, as well as efficiency and safety of the control board.
+For that instance, analyze the electromagnetic compatibility (thus also electrostatic discharge and radiated susceptibility).

 The Riverdi standard controller supports cover glass up to 2 mm.
 Although we are familiar with the technologies which support the cover glass thickness up to 5 mm also.

-We hope you found this Display 101 article useful, and that you’re looking forward to the next one.
+We hope you found this Display 101 article useful.